 There are plenty of dialog scenes scattered throughout the game.
 There is plenty of expositing between the heroes and the villains (and occasionally both at the same time).
 Some of the best scenes are the ones where the heroes are transitioning from one area to another.
 There will usually be some hijinks involving one of the vehicles breaking down or a character being left behind.
 It’s also pretty humorous just to see the general manner of humor that is spliced into the different solutions of the game.
 One of these instances involves a supporting character kicking Spike through a wall.

-The first time I played this game, I honestly though Spike McFang was supposed to be a magician based on the cards, the hat and the cape.
+The first time I played this game, I honestly thought Spike McFang was supposed to be a magician based on the cards, the hat and the cape.
 He is actually a vampire, even though it’s only mentioned once.
-Though there isn’t a lot of heavy-handed vampire imagery in the game, there are still a lot of clues to indicate that Spike is a vampire.
-Von Hesler’s primary foot soldiers are cloves of garlic, and garlic has been used in many vampire stories as a way to repel vampires.
+Though there isn’t much vampire imagery in the game, there are still clues to indicate that Spike is a vampire.
+Von Hesler’s primary foot soldiers are cloves of garlic.
+Garlic has been used in many vampire stories as a way to repel vampires.
 The world where the game takes place is called Vladamasco, and in many different adaptations, Dracula’s first name is Vlad.
-Spike McFang also hails from the Kingdom of Batland, and bats are a common symbol in vampire lore as Dracula was famous for turning into a bat.
+Spike McFang also hails from the Kingdom of Batland.
+Bats have been a common symbol in vampire lore as Dracula was famous for turning into a bat.

 The Twisted Tales of Spike McFang is a very simple game.
-It is not the kind of game that you should go into expecting depth or complexity or nuance, but if you want a simple, fun action RPG that you could easily recommend to your kids or someone who is new to RPGs or video games in general, this is not a bad one to recommend.
+It isn’t the kind of game that you should go into expecting depth or complexity or nuance.
+If you want a simple, fun action RPG that you could easily recommend to your kids or someone new to RPGs or video games in general, this is not a bad one to recommend.

 One thought on “The Twisted Tales of Spike McFang – RPG Review”